Lindor-H/Lindor-H/README.md

 - 👋 Hi, I’m @Lindor-H
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning COMP2310
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ANU IT Course if you have anything want to discuss with me
 - 📫 How to reach me YunHuang.Jeff@outlook.com

 <!---